osman-koc/vscode-guid-generator/README.md

 - Quickly generate and insert GUIDs into your code.
 - Streamline your workflow with a convenient keyboard shortcut.
-- You can use in multiple line.
+- You can use in multiple lines.

 ## Requirements